RÍOS DE COLIMA: Tropical Volcano and Granite Gorge Boating

 RESERVATIONS

-If you are interested in this trip, send Rocky a note regarding yourself, your paddling experience, what boat you would want to use or bring, how you would arrive, and whether you would want to do another trip on either side.
-Once approved, you will need to provide a deposit of $300 to reserve your place on the trip.
-Full payment must be received 30 days before the trip or you may lose your spot.
-Payments may be made by sending a check (make out to Rocky Contos, 5071 Constitution Rd., San Diego, CA 92117), transferring money via PayPal (to rocky@sierrarios.org), or making a credit card payment online.
+If you are interested in this trip, send a note regarding yourself, your paddling experience, what kind of boat you would want to use, and how you would arrive.
+Once approved, you will need to provide a deposit to reserve your place on the trip.

 YOUR GUIDES: